 |focus groups||explore a topic in depth through group discussion, e.g., about reactions to an experience or suggestion, understanding common complaints, etc.; useful in evaluation and marketing||-quickly and reliably get common impressions

--can be efficient way to get much range and depth of information in short time
+-can be an efficient way to get much range and depth of information in a short time

 – can convey key information about programs

 -need a good facilitator for safety and closure

 |case studies||to fully understand or depict client’s experiences in a program, and conduct comprehensive examination through cross-comparison of cases||-fully depicts the client’s experience in program input, process, and results

 -powerful means to portray the program to outsiders